 Recognizing the 3W1H framework

-Who - AI characterization
+Who (Who) – AI character positioning

 Specify in what capacity the AI should accomplish the task.
 Giving the AI a clear characterization can make its output more professional and focused.